Gautam Buddha Airport: Aids to Landing and Navigation

-ILS at the airport is installed but not functional as Indian Skies will be used to fully implement it and that India hasn't provided approval yet.
+ILS at the airport is installed but not functional as Indian Skies will be used to fully implement it.
+On 2 June 2023 India has granted clearance for operation of Instrument Landing System (ILS) at the Gautam Buddha international Airport in Bhairahawa.

 Terminals

 The airport consists of two public terminals at the airport, one for international traffic and one for domestic traffic.
-During the upgrade to an international airport, but before the opening of it, the Ministry of Culture, Tourism and Civil Aviation announced to build a new 35,000m² international terminal for the airport.
+During the upgrade to an international airport, but before the opening of it, the Ministry of Culture, Tourism and Civil Aviation announced to build a new 35,000 m2 international terminal for the airport.
 The current terminal would be used as domestic terminal afterwards.
 The Government of Nepal sought suggestions on different designs for terminals of Gautam Buddha International Airport through social media.
 The new terminal would have 4 Sky-bridges, which the current terminal is lacking.